 See the topics below related to arm lift:

 The brachioplasty procedure involves removing loose, sagging skin from the triceps area of the upper arm.
 The typical arm lift patient is someone who has lost a significant amount of weight and is left with excess skin that does not shrink to fit the new muscle and fat structures underneath.
 Some other arm lift patients are people whose skin has overstretched over time as it has lost elasticity, and the upper arm has become sagging and unsightly without weight loss.
-The loss of support from underlying fat and muscle in the arm that occurs with aging often contributes to saggy upper arms, and Dr. Cruise performs brachioplasty technique that addresses these issues and provides long-term results.
+The loss of support from underlying fat and muscle in the arm that occurs with aging often contributes to saggy upper arms, and Joseph T Cruise, MD performs brachioplasty technique that addresses these issues and provides long-term results.

 For me, the most important aspect of the brachioplasty is finding out exactly what a patient’s expectations are.
 Arm lift is an excellent operation to remove excess skin, however, it is not the best procedure option when a person has a significant amount of subcutaneous fat.
 If a patient plans to lose more weight in the future, it may be appropriate to wait to perform any plastic surgery until that time.
 In fact, the arm lift becomes much easier after a person loses all their planned weight, not while they are still reaching that goal.
 The arm lift, itself, does not function as a weight lost procedure; it is only designed and performed to remove excess, sagging skin from the upper arms.
 If you are concerned that your upper arms contain subcutaneous fat that you would like removed, a combination of weight loss and liposuction may be right for you.